 - Occurrences of anxiety

 - History of mental health conditions

 Users usually go through certain stages on the way to dependence.
 The drugs are first used for reaction and taken in social settings.
 Then an individual will start to use the drug regularly and abandon friends and family for drug use.
 An individual can become addicted to the drug or drugs and build more tolerance to the effects.
-The last stage is dependence, where an individual is unable to live without drugs, and their mental and psychical health deteriorates.
+The last stage is dependence, where individuals cannot live without drugs, and their mental and psychical health deteriorates.

 What Are Some Physical Dependence Symptoms?

 Physical dependence symptoms can be apparent if you know what to look for.
-If a person addicted to a drug hasn’t used them for a certain period, this can cause physical reactions and mental health disorders.
+If a person addicted to a drug hasn’t used them for a certain period, this can cause physical reactions and the need for mental health treatment.
 These symptoms include:

 - Body Aches